carriercomm/TrafficTracker/README.md

 Usage
 -----

 1. Open <code>traffictracker.default.js</code> with the text editor of choise.
-Change the values of code> hostIP </code> and <code> hostInterface </code> according to your system.
+Change the values of <code> hostIP </code> and <code> hostInterface </code> according to your system.

 2. Run the TrafficTracker server with <code> node server.js </code>.
 You have to be in the same folder as where the server.js is.

 3. Open your browser and point it to <code> http://localhost:8080/index.html </code>.
-You should now see in your terminal - where the server.js is running - that websocket is open and traffic can be sniffed.
+You should now see in your terminal - where the server.js is running - that websocket is open and traffic is being sniffed.

 4. Now you could open up a new browser window / a different browser and surf the web.
 At the same time tshark is sniffing your HTTP GET-requests and TrafficTracker is displaying it on the map, with several other information about your connection.